RichardEllicott/BlenderSnippets/loading_a_library_dev_template/readme.md

-Pattern shows to load a library you make in a Blender script

-but have it reload as you edit the library, and have the library script in a custom location (make sure to set exact folder)

-This is useful until you're happy with it, because normally Blender will just import the library once, also normally only from addons folders.
+Example of importing a custom library in Blender's python

+The normal way to do this is to make a library file like in normal python, however it will not load from the local folder the same way it would in python.
+Also loading the library while blender is still running leaves it loaded.

+Instead of rebooting Blender, this template shows loading from a custom folder, and forcing a reload.

+The libray_path must be the absolute path of the library